gopikrishna-a/Kubernetes/002_Introduction_to_containers.md

 * Docker:

-        -- Docker is the most popular container software, An alternative to Docker is rkt - which also works with Kubernetes
+i.Docker is the most popular container software, An alternative to Docker is rkt - which also works with Kubernetes

 * Docker Engine:

-        -- Docker consists of Docker Engine, It's Docke runtime.
-        -- Docker Engine is a software to make run the Docker images -- Using Docker Engine we can also build Docker images to then run on Kubernetes cluster.
+i.
+Docker consists of Docker Engine, It's Docke runtime. ii.
+Docker Engine is a software to make run the Docker images iii.
+Using Docker Engine we can also build Docker images to then run on Kubernetes cluster.

 * Docker Hub:

-        -- Docker Hub is a online service to store and fetch Docker images -- Docker Hub has both public and private repositories for storing Docker Images -- Docker Hub also allows us to build the images online so that we no need to build them on PC.
-        -- The cloud providers themselvs also have alternative to Docker Hub Ex: AWS has it's own repositories where we can see Docker images.
+i.
+Docker Hub is a online service to store and fetch Docker images ii.
+Docker Hub has both public and private repositories for storing Docker Images iii.
+Docker Hub also allows us to build the images online so that we no need to build them on PC. iv.
+The cloud providers themselvs also have alternative to Docker Hub Ex: AWS has it's own repositories where we can see Docker images.
-        -- You can also run your own Docker Hub, You can run your own repositories, If you would like to.
+v.
+You can also run your own Docker Hub, You can run your own repositories, If you would like to.

 * Docker Benifits:

-        -- Isolation: you ship a binary with all dependencies
+i.
+Isolation: you ship a binary with all dependencies
-                - no more it works on my machine, but not in production -- Docker Development teams able to ship faster ( Can create and distribute images quickly ) -- You can run the same Docker image, unchanged, on laptops, data centre VMs, and Cloud providers -- Docker uses Linux Containers ( a kernel feature) for operating system-level isolation -- It's a ship with containers on it.
+                - no more it works on my machine, but not in production ii.
+Docker Development teams able to ship faster ( Can create and distribute images quickly ) ii.
+You can run the same Docker image, unchanged, on laptops, data centre VMs, and Cloud providers iii.
+Docker uses Linux Containers ( a kernel feature) for operating system-level isolation -- It's a ship with containers on it.
 So, basically with containerization builds your container, in that exact same state, so you can run it wherever you want.
 The container contains all of dependencies, so it should execute exactly the same ( When you run it locally or cloud on Kubernetes or anywhere you want to run it.